 We find plenty of integrations on both platforms.
 However, Notion takes the lead by supporting more apps than its opponent.

-Furthermore, with the help of Notion API, one can create their own integrations.
+Furthermore, with the help of Notion API, one can create integrations.
 Here is a list of some integrations that Joplin and Notion support.

 Joplin | Notion |